-Although the origin of the Azerbaijani (also known as the Azeri) is unclear, the region and the people have been the focus of numerous invasions throughout their history.
-The homeland of the Azeri was conquered first by the Persians in the sixth century B.C.
+Although the origin of the Azerbaijanis (also known as the Azeri) is unclear, the region and the people have been the focus of numerous invasions throughout their history.
+The homeland of the Azeris was conquered first by the Persians in the sixth century B.C.
 However, by the eleventh century A.D., Persian influence over the area was overpowered by Turkic influence.
 During the thirteenth century, the region fell under the dominion of Genghis Khan.

-In 1979, a significant number of Azeri formed emigrant colonies in the Central Asian nations.
+In 1979, a significant number of Azeris formed emigrant colonies in the Central Asian nations.
 The Azeri colony in Turkmenistan consists almost entirely of urban oil specialists.
 In other nations, including Kyrghyzstan, the community is divided between rural farmers and city dwellers who are mainly technicians and engineers.

 In the past, the clan-type family structure was common among the Azeri.
 The clan, or hoj, was usually named after a common ancestor.
 Clan members shared pasture land and were bound to provide mutual aid to each other.
 They frequently acted as a unified entity in business dealings.
 It was also common for up to forty members of an extended family to live together in large dwellings called gazma.

 The development of petroleum resources in the region has changed the living conditions of many Azeri.
 While some still farm the rich soils, many have moved into the cities and towns to work in industry.
 There they find themselves occupying the lower skilled jobs and taking direction from "foreign" managers.

 In a desire to protect their culture, marriage within the family was encouraged.
 Unions between first cousins were considered the most desirable.
 Marriage to a non-Azeri was almost unheard of prior to the Soviet period.
 Polygyny (having more than one wife) was only allowed in cases of infertility.